ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ##### REPLICATION_UNIT

 This is the unit of the replication target item.
-One of the following two values is indicated in this column
+One of the following two values is indicated in this column.

 - T: The replication target item is a table.
 - P: The replication target item is a partition.